lillypiri/Tic-Tac-Toe/README.md

 I've aimed for Exceeds Expectations by expanding the project as follows:

-- “Player is prompted to enter their name
+- Player is prompted to enter their name
 - Player's name appears on the board screen
 - Player vs. computer.
 One side of the game is programmatically controlled
 - Player's name appears if they win